-Typically, a good face wash is formulated with hydrating glycerin – making it effective but gentle on the skin.
-It will also be pH-balanced to protect the skin’s protective ‘acid mantle’ and not strip the skin of its essential natural oils.
+“It might seem counterintuitive, but oil-based formulas are most effective at breaking down other oils.”
+Typically, a good face wash will be effective but gentle on the skin.
+It will also be pH-balanced to protect the skin’s protective acid mantle and not strip the skin of its essential natural oils.

-How to Use a Face Wash
+How To Use A Face Wash Correctly

 Choosing The Right Face Wash